seatgeek/node-hcl/README.md

 # node-hcl

-This WebAssembly wrapper for https://github.com/hashicorp/hcl provides a convenient way to use the HCL (HashiCorp Configuration Language) library in your Node applications.
+This WebAssembly wrapper for https://github.com/hashicorp/hcl provides a convenient way to use the HCL (HashiCorp Configuration Language) library in Node.js.

 ## Usage